nitk-nest/NeST/CONTRIBUTING.md

 This will help in catching simple violations in code standards early and lead to smoother code reviews.

-Below, we specifiy in detail about certain standards we maintain in the repo:
+Below, we specify in detail about certain standards we maintain in the repo:

 ### Code Style